psiphi75/esp-mpu9250/README.md

 See the `calibration.c` file for details.

+### Using the results
+You should consider increasing the monitor window's print buffer so that the large amount of printing for magnetometer does not override the other calibration output.

+Open the project configuration menu (`idf.py menuconfig`).
+Then go into `Example Configuration` menu.

+Open the project configuration menu (`idf.py menuconfig`).
+Then go into `Example Configuration` menu.

+- You can choose whether or not to save command history into flash in `Store command history in flash` option.
+- You can set the maximum number of command line arguments under `Maximum number of command line arguments` option.
+- You can set the command line buffer length under `Command line buffer length` option.

+After running the calibration, **copy and paste the values printed by the calibration tool to main.c's cal variable.**

 ## Build and Flash

 Build the project and flash it to the board, then run monitor tool to view serial output: